y00ga-sec/PSisolation/README.md

 Well the script got you covered !
 Logic is the following :

-- If PSisolation detects the victim machine has Windows Firewall enabled --> Simple retrieves EDR services name and associated executable path and create outgoing blocking firewall rules
+- If PSisolation detects the victim machine has Windows Firewall enabled --> Simply retrieves EDR services name and associated executable path and create outgoing blocking firewall rules
 - Otherwise, PSisolation will :
    - Backup every rule on the machine in a temporary file
    - Create outgoing blocking firewall rules for EDRs